D-Link introduces 5G gateways supporting 1-4Gbps home broadband

 By contrast, the better option (DWR-2010) promises up to 4Gbps 5G speeds over a sub-6GHz connection, falling back to 2Gbps over a strong 4G/LTE Advanced signal.
 It also has faster Wi-Fi 6 (802.11ax) support, as well as one 2.5-gigabit Ethernet port, three gigabit Ethernet ports, and a voice RJ-11 port for use in traditional telephone systems.

 D-Link’s 5G Outdoor Unit (DWP-1020) includes support for both sub-6GHz and mmWave 5G, though D-Link isn’t yet guaranteeing peak speeds for either form of service.
-Designed to be mounted outside a building, the unit is IP45 waterproof and capable of withstanding temperatures ranging from -47 to 131 degrees Fahrenheit.
+Designed to be mounted outside a building, the unit is IP45-waterproof and capable of withstanding temperatures ranging from -47 to 131 degrees Fahrenheit.
 It has a single 5Gbps port to connect to an indoor router of choice, so its 5G signal can be distributed to client devices.

 The 5Gbps port suggests D-Link is leaving open the prospect that the outdoor unit will deliver faster speeds than the indoor ones.
 In some countries, including the United States, millimeter wave is already delivering nearly 3Gbps top speeds, with the potential of hitting 7.5Gbps under ideal conditions, while other countries may see peak performance in the nearly 4Gbps range using sub-6GHz frequencies.